newaperio/.github/profile/README.md

 We seek talented people who share our core values and have a passion for their craft.
 Whether you are starting, pivoting, or advancing in your career, we welcome your application.

 You can check out our work here on GitHub.
-You can also read case studies of our client work [here](https://newaperio.com/work).
+You can also read case studies of our client work [on our website](https://newaperio.com/work).